About | Skills | Education | Service

 English (native)

-Mandarin Chinese (near native)
+Mandarin Chinese (excellent speaking/listening/reading/writing)

 Countries I’ve done fieldwork in: India, Nepal